Gateway to Nature project construction FAQ’s

 When will construction start and how long will it last?

-Construction is expected to begin in February 2026 and last for up to six months.
+Construction is expected to begin in March 2026 and last for six months.
+Hedgerow clearance will happen in February 2026 before nesting season.
 We will publish clearer timelines once the contractor programme is confirmed.

 Will there be road closures, construction traffic, or noise?